gitlabhq/gitlabhq/doc/gitlab-geo/database_source.md

   [`pg_basebackup` tool][pgback].
 If you are using Omnibus it includes the required PostgreSQL version for Geo.
-- You have a primary server already set up (the GitLab server you are replicating from), running Omnibus' PostgreSQL (or equivalent version), and you have a new secondary server set up on the same OS and PostgreSQL version.
-If you are using Omnibus, make sure the GitLab version is the same on all nodes.
+- You have a primary server already set up (the GitLab server you are replicating from), and you have a new secondary server set up on the same OS and PostgreSQL version.
 - The IP of the primary server for our examples will be `1.2.3.4`, whereas the secondary's IP will be `5.6.7.8`.